isomerpages/nlb-learning/_sustainability/Adults & Seniors/Nodes at Parks.md

 <p> As part of the suite of activities at the Showcase you will also be able to collect free pre-loved books, donate your own pre-loved books, as well as participate in interactive activities to collect sustainable giveaways. </p>

+<h5><b> Share a Memory</b></h5>
+<p>Do you have a memorable experience with nature, from past or present?
+Share them with us and be part of a memory campaign based on personal stories about our encounters with Singapore’s environment.
+Your stories will be the inspiration behind an eBook that explores Singapore’s changing natural environment, examines our evolving perspectives and explores our relationships with nature.
+Share your memory <a href ="https://go.gov.sg/nodesatparks-memory/" target="_blank"> here</a>. </p>

 <h5><b> Partner “Show and Tell” Schedule at The Sustainability Showcase</b></h5>
 <p>On selected weekends, come join our partners as they share stories about their green product and participate in their interactive activities as well.
 Click <a href ="https://go.gov.sg/showandtell-monthlyschedule" target="_blank"> here</a> to view our schedule (updated monthly).</p>